syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Using GenerateDataFormItem event

-You can also set the ItemsSource for combo box editor by using the `GenerateDataFormItem` event in the `DataFormComboBoxItem`.
+You can also set the ItemsSource for combo box editor by using the `GenerateDataFormItem` event.

 {% tabs %}
 {% highlight C# %}